sounds, signals, studies, soul, ETC…

 Hope to upload some sounds and vids that I took along this process soon !

-One thought on “(re)building “Jet” Snare drum: PICS !
+One response to “(re)building “Jet” Snare drum: PICS !”

 Leave a Reply